Tour of Borneo

-The Tour de Borneo is an annual professional road bicycle racing stage race held in the state of Sabah and the Federal Territory of Labuan in East Malaysia since 2012, named after Borneo where they are located.
-The race is part of the UCI Asia Tour and was classified by the International Cycling Union (UCI) as a 2.2 category races.
+The Tour de Borneo was an annual professional road bicycle racing stage race held in the state of Sabah and the Federal Territory of Labuan in East Malaysia since 2012, named after Borneo where they are located.
+The race was part of the UCI Asia Tour and was classified by the International Cycling Union (UCI) as a 2.2 category races.
 The 2013 edition of the race was won by Ghader Mizbani of Iran.